Choose Your Agent: Tradeoffs in Adopting AI Advisors, Coaches, and Delegates in Multi-Party Negotiation: Additional Analysis

-To extend our \textbf{H2: Externality} analysis to the continuous domain, we utilized a continuous interaction Linear Mixed-Effects Model (LMM) to analyze the effect of \textit{Own Proposal Usage} and \textit{Peer Proposal Usage}—the frequency with which a participant's opponents used AI to generate offers—on the participant’s own surplus.
+As a supplementary analysis to the mechanism decomposition in Section~\ref{sec:mechanism}, we test whether the \emph{frequency} of AI usage (own and peer) has a linear relationship with individual surplus, using a continuous-variable LMM that includes \textit{Own Proposal Usage} and \textit{Peer Proposal Usage}---the frequency with which a participant's opponents used AI to generate offers---as predictors of the participant's own surplus.

-\subsubsection{Model Specification}
+\subsubsection{Model specification}

 The model is defined as follows:

 Where: \begin{itemize} \item $Y_{ijk}$ is the individual scaled surplus for participant $k$ in group $j$. \item $O_{ijk}$ is the participant's \textit{Own AI Proposal Usage}. \item $P_{ijk}$ is the \textit{Peer Proposal Usage} (sum of AI proposals made by opponents). \item $C_{ijk}$ is the condition (Reference: Delegate). \item $u_{j}$ and $v_{k}$ are random intercepts for group and participant, respectively. \end{itemize}